Happy Feet: Voice cast

-Additional voices by J. Grant Albrecht, Logan Arens, Dee Bradley Baker, Charles Bartlett, Shane Baumel, T.J.
-Beacom, Kwesi Boakye, A.J.
-Buckley, Erin Chambers, Rickey D'Shon Collins, Scott E. Cox, Django Craig, Nicholas DeLaurentis, Olivia DeLaurentis, Chris Edgerly, Efrain Figueroa, Jeff Fischer, Sonje Fortag, Spencer Ganus, Khamani Griffin, Khadijah Haqq, Aldis Hodge, Fisher Keen, Arif S. Kinchen, Michael Krepack, Libby Lynch, Diane Michelle, Ryan Munck, Christian Pikes, Steve Pinto, Zoe Raye, Noreen Reardon, Eliana Reyes, Nicole Richmond, Aimee Roldon, Kyndell Rose, Alyssa Smith, Mari Weiss, Billie Williams, and Rachel York.

 Production

 Inspirations

 As an initial inspiration for the film, George Miller cited an encounter with cinematographer Bill Grimmond during the shooting of The Road Warrior (Mad Max II).
 Grimmond had shot a documentary in Antarctica, and said that Miller should make a film set there, he compared to the "wasteland" desert they were filming in.

 Miller was also influenced by Frank Hurley, official photographer of the Australasian Antarctic Expedition (AAE, 1911–1913) and BANZARE (1929–31) expeditions led by Australian geologist Douglas Mawson, as well as the Imperial Trans-Antarctic Expedition of 1914–1917 led by Ernest Shackleton.
 Hurley's footage of the AAE, assembled in various forms and later known as Home of the Blizzard, which included footage of penguins leaning against the wind, inspired some of the scenes in Happy Feet.

 Happy Feet was also partially inspired by documentaries such as the BBC's Life in the Freezer (1993, presented by David Attenborough).